Center for Research in Reproduction

 (1) Steyn FJ, Wan Y, Clarkson J, Veldhuis JD, Herbison AE, Chen C. (2013) Development of a methodology for and assessment of pulsatile LH secretion in juvenile and adult male mice.
 Endocrinology 154:4939-45.

-For information about the commercially available kits we use for our assays, please see the attached document.
+For information about the commercially available kits we use for our assays, please click on the subtitle above to see the attached document.
 The inclusive listing of manufacturers below:

 - American Laboratory Products Co (ALPCO)

 - Calbiotech Inc